awesome-selfhosted/awesome-selfhosted/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Any software project you are adding to the list is actively maintained.
 - [ ] Any software project you are adding was first released more than 4 months ago.
 - [ ] Any software project you are adding has working installation instructions.
+- [ ] If you are adding software forked from another project, please provide/link to a clear list of differences between both.
 - [ ] The pull request title is informative, unlike "Update README.md".
   Suggested titles: "Add aaa to bbb" for adding software aaa to section bbb, "Remove aaa from bbb" for removing, "Fix license for aaa", etc.